IBM-Cloud/sap-automated-deployment-scripts/saphanasinglehost/README.md

  - `input.auto.tfvars` - contains the variables that will need to be edited by the user to customize the solution
  - `integration.tf` - contains the integration code that brings the SAP variabiles from Terraform to Ansible.
  - `main.tf` - contains the configuration of the VSI for SAP single tier deployment.
+ - `output.tf` - contains the code for the information to be displayed after the VSI is created (Hostname, Private IP, Public IP)
  - `provider.tf` - contains the IBM Cloud Provider data in order to run `terraform init` command.
  - `terraform.tfvars` - contains the IBM Cloud API key referenced in `provider.tf`
  - `variables.tf` - contains variables for the VPC and VSI